michael-h-brown/.NET-Compiler/README.md

 By default (if no argument is provided), the program runs a shell for you to enter your source code into.
 But you can change this using command line arguments:

---s/--shell: run the shell and enter source code\n --f/--filepath <path-to-file>: use the file <path-to-file> as the source code
+--s/--shell: run the shell and enter source code

+--f/--filepath <path-to-file>: use the file <path-to-file> as the source code